RoadrunnerWMC/ndspy/docs/source/api/codeCompression.rst

     :param filePath: The path to the compressed file to save to.
     :type filePath: :py:class:`str` or other path-like object

+    :param bool isArm9: Equivalent to the same parameter in the :py:func:`compress` function.

 .. py:function:: decompress(data)